muhamadazmy/qbd/docs/topology.md

 - **2.5 gbit internet routing & firewall infrastructure**
 - **+200 TOPS** (Tera Operations Per Second) for AI tasks

-## Early Adopter Sale
+## Register for our first batch.

-- We are organizing a pre-sale, with an estimated delivery time of 4 to 6 months.
+- We are organizing the manufactoring of a first batch, with an estimated delivery time of 4 to 6 months.
-- Once we reach 100 clusters, the manufacturing process will commence in collaboration with a chosen ODM (Original Device Manufacturer).
+- Once we reach 100 clusters, the manufacturing process will start in collaboration with a chosen ODM (Original Device Manufacturer).
 - Pricing per cluster is 16,000 EUR, with an additional 500 EUR/month for maintenance, upgrades, and monitoring.
 - Our Zero-OS & TFGrid version used is 4.0 (our latest generation which has quite some add ons to support this usecase)